 Potential candidates for the SCT are motivated employees who are in a supervisory position, are forward thinking and good communicators, have good people skills, and show the ability to problem solve.

 To participate, a sponsoring signatory contractor selects an employee to enter the program.
 This person must be a Journeyman member in good standing with the UBC.
 The trainee must have an OSHA 30 Construction or a Canadian equivalent safety class in TRAIN, the UBC website that tracks training.
 The signatory contractor also selects a mentor from the company, someone who can assist the trainee in learning the new position.
-Trainees attend four programs at the Carpenters International Training Center (CITC) over an 18-month period, running from Thursday morning through Saturday afternoon (7:10 am - 4 pm daily).
+Trainees attend four sessions at the Carpenters International Training Center (CITC) over an 18-month period, on Thursday through Saturday.
 Mentors attend a workshop during Programs 1 and 3, and then host the trainee for several mentoring sessions throughout the training period.
-The mentor class is from noon - 4 pm Friday, and 7:10 am - 3 pm Saturday.
+The mentor class is from 12:45 pm - 4:30 pm Friday, and 8 am - 3:35 pm Saturday.

 About the Training